f4b6a3/uuid-creator/README.md

 ### State directory

-The `state.directory` property is used by `AbstractTimeBasedUuidCreator`.
-If this property or variable exists, it's value is returned.
-Otherwise, the default java directory for temporary files is returned.
-It may be used to set a different directory other than the "/tmp" directory on Linux, which may not keep the files after reboot.
+The `state.directory` property is used by the `AbstractTimeBasedUuidCreator`.
+If this property or variable exists, its value is returned.
+Otherwise, the default directory for temporary files is returned.
+It may be used to set a different directory other than the "/tmp" directory on Linux, which may not keep its files after reboot.
 It accepts a file system path without trailing slash.

 * Using system property: